danielddemissie/pr-desc-cli/README.md

 pr-desc gen --gh-pr
 ```

+During this interactive flow, if uncommitted changes are found you can:

+- Auto-generate an AI Conventional Commit message
+- Manually enter a message
+- Stash or cancel

+In addition to auto-generate commit message here on generate now there's separate commit command you can see [commit](#generate-ai-conventional-commit-message-standalone) section for more

+🆒 **Cool additions**:

-🆒 **Cool addition**: If issues occur (like uncommitted changes or a branch not pushed to origin), `pr-desc` will guide you through them.
+- If issues occur (like uncommitted changes or a branch not pushed to origin), `pr-desc` will guide you through them.
+- If you choose to commit during the flow, you may select AI commit generation to produce a Conventional Commit message automatically.

 ### List Available Models